dpnpinto/PintoGPi/README.md

     - The snapshot is located in https://gentoo.osuosl.org/snapshots/ the file portage-latest.tar.xz
       - Get it with wget https://gentoo.osuosl.org/snapshots/portage-latest.tar.xz
       - Extract to your /usr in sd card tar -xf portage-latest.tar.xz -C /mnt/PintoGPi/usr
-- Install the Kernel and modules of the Raspbery Pi
+- Install the Kernel and modules of the Raspberry Pi
     - You can get all the stuff of Raepbery Pi from https://github.com/raspberrypi/firmware/
       - Clone the stable repository
         - git clone -b stable --depth 1 https://github.com/raspberrypi/firmware/